LuisMunoz1997/Digital-Communications-Toolkit-0.1.0/README.md

 1) A computer with at least 8 GB of RAM and a Intel(R) Core(TM) i5-10510U CPU @ 1.80GHz 2.30 GHz procesor.
 2) A unit of the ADALM - PLUTO module (By Analog Devices).
 3) Python installed*.
-4) The following libraries*:
+4) Import the following libraries*:
-   - PySide 2
+   - PySide2
    - pyqtgraph
    - Spicy
    - Os
    - Numpy
    - Matplotlib
-   - Commpy.filters
-   - matplotlib.backends.backend_qt5agg
+   - Commpy
    - PIL
-   - gc
+   - Gc
    - Random
    - Threading
    - Time